KOMAX233/shateki/README.md

 - assume number of sites to randomly generate is 5
 - move random points in the -0.1, 0.1 range to the impact point in x and y
 - assume point size is 3.0
+task 5
+- assume the depth of square is 0.1(given value)
 -

 ## Objectives